wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 strategy: unless a task is an exit task of the workflow, it stores its output on the disk at the compute site.
 In this way, **whenever possible, tasks will read/write data to the local storage rather than the remote storage**.
-The initial input files to the workflow are still stored at the remove storage site, and the output files must end up there as well.
+The initial input files to the workflow are still stored at the remote storage site, and the output files must end up there as well.

-#### Simulating better data locality
+#### Simulating Better Data Locality

 The simulation app below simulates workflow execution when the compute site has storage capabilities.
 The app is similar to that in the previous